 Cognitive Behavioural Therapy (CBT) and the ‘Third Wave’ of cognitive behavioural therapies such as Acceptance and Commitment Focused Therapy (ACT), Dialetical Behavioural Therapy (DBT) and Compassion Focussed Therapy are effective.
 They help the individual to manage their BDD by challenging their negative self-beliefs and explore ways to bring about positive behavioural changes.

 This may be necessary if the BDD is more severe, accompanied with anxiety, obsessive or compulsive behaviours or depression.
 Our consultant psychiatrist may prescribe medication to alleviate the symptoms before prescribing therapy.

 We recognise that if you are suffering from Body Dysmophic Disorder (BDD), the very act of finding the courage to ring in can be difficult.
 You may feel very conflicted about getting psychological help for what you consider a physical defect.
 However, perhaps you have come to the point where the impact your issue is having on your life is so great that you need to make a change.
 Or perhaps friends and family have suggested you seek help.
-When you call in you will speak to a non-judgemental and caring therapist who will advise you on the type of therapy they recommend for you and direct you towards the therapist that is best suited to working with you.
+When you call in you will speak to our non-judgemental and caring admin team who will direct you towards the therapist that is best suited to working with you.
 In therapy, together you will decide on your therapeutic goals that can be as big or small as you decide.
 You will set the pace of the therapy.
 You will look at unhelpful self-beliefs that you have learned over the years, you will work to re-frame your perspective, and you will acquire skills to reduce any obsessive, compulsive behaviours.
 The aim of the therapy is for you to leave with enhanced self-esteem, more self- compassion, and able to lead a less restricted and more fulfilling life.